tonaya/decision-trees/README.md

 # Decision Tree Model

-This is a decision tree model to make predictions on a classification model
+This is a decision tree model to make predictions on a classification models